Gender Justice League strives to have leadership development at our...

-Gender Justice League is a Washington State gender and sexuality civil and human rights organization, headquartered in Seattle, Washington.
+Gender Justice League is a Washington State gender and sexuality civil and human rights organization headquartered in Seattle, Washington.

-In 2012, GJL was started by a group of long time trans, queer, and allied activists who were looking to increase the community’s capacity to address cissexism, transphobia, transmisogyny and homo, bi, and queer phobias that trans, and gender diverse people face.
+In 2012, GJL was started by a group of long-time trans, queer, and allied activists who were looking to increase the community’s capacity to address cissexism, transphobia, transmisogyny and homo, bi, and queer phobias that trans, and gender diverse people face.

 Gender Justice League has focused on elevating civil and human rights for trans and gender diverse people by creating community through advocacy efforts and shared leadership development.
-Recognizing that only 4% of employees in the major LGBT organizations are trans identified and that trans people face nearly double the unemployment rate of cisgender people, GJL is situated in a Gender Justice model that seeks to empower trans people to combat the structural oppression, discrimination, and violence that we face in our daily lives.
+Recognizing that only 4% of employees in the major LGBTQ organizations are trans identified and that trans people face nearly double the unemployment rate of cisgender people, GJL is situated in a Gender Justice model that seeks to empower trans people to combat the structural oppression, discrimination, and violence that we face in our daily lives.

 Gender Justice League is focused on social, economic, and racial justice at the core of our work.
 Our analysis of Gender Justice focuses on issues that are often left on the sidelines of traditional LGBTQ activism, like looking at issues of incarceration and the prison industrial complex, resisting gentrification and issues of homelessness and housing accessibility, creating connections to reproductive justice, working closely with the labor movement, and developing innovative strategies and programs to address unemployment.
 We believe that to tackle these problems, we must build our power through organizing and leadership development.
-As a collective, we are comprised of many individual activists (both experienced and new to activism) who have come together to work collectively to build our communities power, resilience, and autonomy.
+As a collective, we are comprised of many individual activists (both experienced and new to activism) who have come together to work collectively to build our community's power, resilience, and autonomy.

 We welcome the participation and membership of anyone interested in our mission, values, and vision!
 Check out our Calendar Page for more meeting dates and times.